top of page

 To Test or Not to Test

-Taking the SAT or ACT can be beneficial for a variety of reasons: scores can keep college options open as the list grows, some scholarships/special programs use testing as eligibility criteria, and some test scores are used to determine placement in introductory courses like English or math.
-Once students take the test, they can still determine which schools will and won’t receive scores by comparing their scores to accepted student averages.
+Taking the SAT or ACT can be beneficial for several reasons.
+Scores can keep your college options open as your list grows.
+Some scholarships and special programs use testing as eligibility criteria.
+Additionally, some test scores help determine placement in introductory courses like English or math.

-If your schools do not require testing, then tests are not needed.
-However, the sooner students research potential colleges, the sooner they will know what is and isn’t necessary.
-If a student is unsure which colleges will make it onto their final list, taking a standardized exam can be beneficial, as it keeps options open.
-But note, if you decide to apply to test-optional schools, high school transcripts - GPA and rigor - will be even more important.
+If you are unsure which colleges will make it onto your final list, taking a standardized exam can be beneficial.
+It keeps your options open.
+But note, if you decide to apply to test-optional schools, your high school transcripts—GPA and rigor—will be even more important.
 Highly selective schools appreciate the validation that test scores provide for a student's transcript and are therefore moving back to requiring SAT or ACT scores.

 College Path NW * info@collegepathnw.com * (503) 758-5613 * (503) 901-0059